Mobile devices and business travellers (ITSAP.00.087)

 Alternate format: Mobile devices and business travellers ITSAP.00.087 (PDF, 828 KB)

-• Identify and target mobile devices
+Threat actors may identify and target mobile devices to:

-• Deliver malicious code to the device
+• deliver malicious code to the device to access information and infect other networks in your organization

-• Activate the microphone or camera on the device
+• activate the microphone or camera

 In some countries, hotel business centres and phone networks are monitored, and rooms may be searched.
 Users should assume that there is no privacy in offices, hotels, Internet cafes, or other public areas.